-Fortunately, the majority of forklift trucks—except those required for heavy duty outdoor use—are already using rechargeable battery technologies.
-That said, with the subsequent increased requirement for charging stations, how can we ensure energy costs are kept to a minimum?
+Fortunately, the majority of forklift trucks—except those required for heavy-duty outdoor use—are already using rechargeable battery technologies.
+That said, with the subsequently increased requirement for charging stations, how can we ensure energy costs are kept to a minimum?
 The answer is this: by choosing the correct battery technology.

 Currently, there are three different types of battery technology on the market: